Birmingham Curzon Street railway station: Design

 used by HS2 Ltd, Birmingham City University and Historic England.

 The design also improves access to different modes of transport: the West Midlands Metro tram service will run alongside and underneath the station, while accessible pedestrian routes lead to local bus services, Sprint rapid transit bus services and train services at the nearby Moor Street railway station.
 Cycle parking has also been incorporated, providing space for more than 550 bicycles.
 The new station is planned to be net zero carbon in operation, and is designed to meet BREEAM Excellent, an industry standard for buildings that reduce energy usage and materials waste, and minimise impact on the natural environment.

-Services

-On completion of the second phase of HS2, there will be nine departures and nine arrivals per hour.